fcardax/OvirtBKP/README.md

 # OvirtBCK
 # backup script ovirt platform in bash
 #
-bash script to use rest api ovirt to make backup VM
+Using rest api ovirt to make backup VM in bash language With curl and xml2 tools

 INSTALL
 yum install xml2